Our Mandate

 David Fewer

-David Fewer is an intellectual property and technology lawyer who brings over twenty-five years of experience to CIPPIC's advocacy on intellectual property and technology law files.
+David Fewer is an intellectual property and technology lawyer who brings over twenty-five years of experience to CIPPIC's advocacy.
 Prior to joining CIPPIC, David practiced with national firms in British Columbia and Ontario and clerked with the Federal Court of Canada.
-He completed an LL.M. at the University of Toronto, where he wrote on intellectual property policy and the application of the Charter to copyright law.
-He has taught and written extensively on intellectual property and technology law issues, and is a frequent commentator in the media on such issues.
+His graduate legal studies focused on intellectual property policy and the Charter’s significance for copyright.
+He teaches, writes, and frequently comments in the media on technology law.

 img